|Product||Adobe Experience Manager

 You can integrate Livefyre with your AEM 6.5 instance.
 Information on how to integrate Livefyre with AEM is located here:

 Adobe is using a customer focused development model that allows customers to contribute to all stages of the development process, during specification, development and testing.
 Our thanks goes to all contributing customers and partners in this process.

 Adobe has the procedures and processes in place to enable collection, prioritization, and tracking of customer focused bug resolution and enhancement request development.
 The Adobe Marketing Cloud Support Portal is integrated with the Adobe Enhancement & Defect Tracking System.
 Customer questions are identified and resolved with Customer Care where possible.
 When escalated to R&D, all customer information is captured, and used for prioritization and reporting purposes.
 Priority is given in development to paid support and warrantee issues and paid customer enhancements.

-- Dispatcher 4.3.1 or newer for various web servers and platforms (download link)
+- Dispatcher 4.3.2 or later for the various web servers and platforms (download link)

 - AEM Screens Players for various target platforms (download)

 - Smart Content Language Models.
 English is pre-installed - more languages can be downloaded